Ssenhub/sddl_referral/README.md

 A. How to run unit tests:

 1. Open SddlReferral.sln in Visual Studio 2022.
-2. Click Test -> Run All Tests
+2. Click 'Test -> Run All Tests'

 Unit test results can be viewed in Test Explorer (Click 'Test -> Test Explorer' to open it)